pradeepkumargit/update-angular8-to-angular9/README.md

 # Angular9 App

-Run below two command to update from Angular 8 to 9 in your angular workspace:
+Run below two commands into your angular workspace to update your app from Angular 8 to 9

-1.ng update @angular/core@8 @angular/cli@8
+ng update @angular/core@8 @angular/cli@8

-2.ng update @angular/core @angular/cli
+ng update @angular/core @angular/cli

 after successful update you can see the below message in your terminal.